 Artists have used natural pigments to create art for over 40,000 years.
 Natural pigments are all around us: in rocks, minerals, plants and insects.

-The process of an eco print is to pull pigment from a natural source using heat and water.
+The process of an botanical print is to pull pigment from a natural source using heat and water.
 The pigment is transferred over onto a surface such as watercolour paper or fabric.

 Currently I am using watercolour paper as my substrate.
 It's a multi step process which requires planning but also forces you to relinquish control as the final result yields unexpected results.

 Even though I am familiar with the colours certain natural materials yield, a sort of magic and uncontrolled chaos happens during the printing process.